jump-dev/JuMP.jl/docs/src/manual/nlp.md

 # Nonlinear Modeling

+!!! warning
+    This page describes the legacy nonlinear interface to JuMP.
+It has a number of quirks and limitations that prompted the development of a new nonlinear interface.
+The new interface is documented at [Nonlinear Modeling](@ref new_nonlinear_interface).
+    This legacy interface will remain for all future `v1.X` releases of JuMP.
+    The two nonlinear interfaces cannot be combined.

 JuMP has support for general smooth nonlinear (convex and nonconvex) optimization problems.
 JuMP is able to provide exact, sparse second-order derivatives to solvers.
 This information can improve solver accuracy and